We Deployed on a Friday. Here's What Happened Next.

 ✅ Any previous version instantly available.

 The following week, I rewrote the entire pipeline.
-Not because anyone asked me to — because I couldn't sleep knowing it could happen again.
-Here's what changed:
+Not because anyone asked.
+Because I couldn't sleep knowing it could happen again.
+What changed:

-• Image tagging: Every build tagged with git rev-parse --short HEAD.
-The :latest tag still exists but is an alias, never the only tag.
+• Image tagging: every build gets tagged with git rev-parse --short HEAD.
+The :latest tag still exists but only as an alias.

-• Environment validation: A startup script that reads a .env.required manifest and fails loudly if any variable is missing or empty before the app boots.
+• Environment validation: a startup script reads a .env.required manifest and fails loudly if any variable is missing or empty before the app boots.

-• Deployment windows: A GitHub Actions check that fails the deploy job if the current time is Friday after 3 PM or Saturday/Sunday.
+• Deployment windows: a GitHub Actions check fails the deploy job if the current time is Friday after 3 PM or the weekend.
 Enforced, not advisory.

-• Smoke tests post-deploy: After every deploy, a script hits 12 critical endpoints and checks response codes + response shape.
-If anything fails, auto-rollback triggers.
+• Post-deploy smoke tests: a script hits 12 critical endpoints and checks response codes and response shape.
+Any failure triggers auto-rollback.

-• Dead letter queues with alerts: Any queue failure now fires a PagerDuty alert within 60 seconds, not 2.5 hours.
+• Dead letter queues with alerts: any queue failure now fires a PagerDuty alert inside 60 seconds instead of 2.5 hours.

 .github/workflows/deploy.yml — deployment gate